cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/drl/mdp/_index.md

 $$\mathcal P^a_{ss^\prime} = p[S_{t+1}=s^\prime | S_t=s, A_t=a ]$$

+where $s^\prime$ simply translates in English to the successor state whatever the new state is.

 {{<hint info>}}
 Can you determine the state transition matrix for the 4x3 Gridworld in [MDP chapter]({{<ref "../../mdp">}})?
 What each row of this matrix represents?
 {{</hint>}}